A conservation area is a place of special architectural or historic interest which needs to be preserved or enhanced.

-If your permitted development rights have been removed under an Article 4 Direction and you then need to apply for planning permission, you will not have to pay a planning application fee.
+If your permitted development rights have been removed under an Article 4 Direction you will need to apply for planning permission.

 You no longer need to obtain conservation area consent for the demolition of an unlisted building in a conservation area.
 Instead, you need planning permission for ‘relevant demolition’, that is demolition of a building that is situated within a conservation area.

 Relevant demolition is not:

 - A listed building, buildings subject to the ecclesiastical exemption, or scheduled monument

 - A building with a total cubic content less than 115 cubic metres (as ascertained by external measurement) or any part of such a building, other than a pre-1925 tombstone

 - A gate, wall, fence or means of enclosure which is less than one metre high where abutting on a highway (including a public footpath or bridleway), waterway or open space, or less than two metres high in any other case

 - A building erected since 1 January 1914 and in use, or last used, for the purposes of agriculture or forestry